tldr-pages/tldr/pages/common/pamixer.md

 `pamixer --set-volume {{105}} --allow-boost`

-- Mute the default sink (if already muted it will stay muted):
+- Mute the default sink (if it's already muted it will stay muted):

 `pamixer --mute`